Reading Time: 8 minutes

 2) Do Not Stop Using Compound Exercises

-There is absolutely no reason why any bodybuilder (or anyone) should stop performing the basics and their variations during contest prep training.
+There is absolutely no reason why any bodybuilding competitor (or anyone) should stop performing the basics and their variations during contest prep training.

 These are the movements that have forged your physique so it is a great idea to keep using them.
 What you will want to do though is have a variable training program so that every session is not a lame 3 x 10.